Info for

 • Computer-Aided-Design (CAD) specialist

-• Co-ordinate Measuring Machine (CMM) programme
+• Co-ordinate Measuring Machine (CMM) programmer

 • Computer-Numerical-Control (CNC) machine programmer